rickmur/CloudFlareDDNS/README.md

 If you encounter a problem, please file a Github issue.

 ##How to get started
-1. Download the files on your system using `git clone https://github.com/rickmur/CloudFlareDDNS.git`
+1. Download the files on your system using `git clone https://github.com/rickmur/CloudFlareDDNS.git`.
+Any further updates are downloaded using `git pull` from the new directory
 2. Install required libraries with `pip install -r requirements.txt`.
 If your Synology doesn't have pip installed yet, follow the steps in the next section
 3. Copy `CFupdater.default` to `CFupdater.conf` with `cp CFupdater.default CPupdater.conf`
 4. Edit `CFupdater.conf` to include your CloudFlare username (e-mail), API key (found in Settings panel) and your domainnames (zones) and records as per the example below